cream-gmbh/electron-svelte-tailwindcss-starter/readme.md

 # electron-svelte-tailwindcss-starter

-A very basic Electron starter implementing Svelte and TailwindCSS for reactive frontend + Rollup as module bundler.
+A very basic Electron starter implementing Svelte and TailwindCSS for reactive frontend with Rollup as module bundler.

 Classified as "working work in progress", not yet "publish-ready".
 Aiming to bring it closer to the app-publish-point in future and create corresponding npm package when ready.